FujiNetWIFI/fujinet-emulator-bridge/netsio.md

 Transfers the SIO data byte from Atari to Device together with the request to synchronize on next byte from Device to Atari.
 Emulator is paused waiting for Sync response.

-Used on last byte (checksum) of SIO write command when Atari is sending data frame to the peripheral and expects the acknowledgment byte (ACK or NAK) to be delivered withing 850 us to 16 ms. The acknowledgment byte is send from device as Sync response.
+Used on last byte (checksum) of SIO write command when Atari is sending data frame to the peripheral and expects the acknowledgment byte (ACK or NAK) to be delivered withing 850 us to 16 ms. The acknowledgment byte will be send from device as Sync response.
 The emulation is resumed after Sync response is delivered to emulator.
 This pause-resume mechanism allows to extend the 16 ms requirement for the acknowledgment delivery.

 ### Command OFF